-Daniel Bernstein is an associate at Arnold & Porter LLP, where his practice focuses on complex commercial litigation, corporate internal investigations, and white collar criminal defense.
+Daniel Bernstein is an Associate at Arnold & Porter LLP, where he focuses on complex commercial litigation, corporate internal investigations, and white collar criminal defense.

-Mr. Bernstein has drafted pleadings for both plaintiffs and defendants; authored dozens of briefs in trial and appellate courts around the country, including four briefs in the U.S. Supreme Court; managed multi-jurisdictional discovery and investigation processes; negotiated settlement agreements; and published numerous articles and advisories on legal issues affecting international businesses.
+Mr. Bernstein has authored dozens of pleadings and briefs in trial and appellate courts around the country, including four briefs in the US Supreme Court; managed multi-jurisdictional discovery and investigations; negotiated multi-million dollar settlements; and published numerous articles and advisories on legal issues affecting international businesses.

 He currently represents or has recently represented:

-- financial institutions in U.S. litigation involving mortgage-backed securities; and
+- financial institutions in litigation involving residential mortgage-backed securities; and

-- multinational companies on compliance matters involving the Foreign Corrupt Practices Act (FCPA) and other anti-bribery laws.
+- multinational companies on compliance with the Foreign Corrupt Practices Act (FCPA) and other anti-bribery laws.

-Mr. Bernstein also maintains a diverse pro bono practice covering issues such as constitutional law, public international law, and land use.
+Mr. Bernstein also maintains a diverse pro bono practice covering issues such as constitutional law and land use.
 He was part of a legal team that successfully overturned a Pennsylvania voter-identification law, which courts found would have disenfranchised Pennsylvania voters.